xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uu.md

 ## Homework

  * Feb.
+7, 2023
+   * Complete Activity 1.4.3.
+   * Work on Week 4 Assignment in WileyPLUS.

+ * Feb.
 2, 2023
    * Complete Week 3 Assignment in WileyPLUS.
    * Watch [video](https://youtu.be/bubLif5V2Pk) to review graph sketching of derivatives.